 When leeks come into season in the fall, you’ll generally find them at their freshest and cheapest.
-With the cooler weather, most appetites will welcome a hearty soup like this popular Irish delight.
+With the cooler weather, most appetites will welcome a hearty soup like this one.

 Leeks have to be thoroughly rinsed to remove the grit that can get between the layers of the bulb.
-I chop off the dark green part since it is too woody to eat.
+Chop off the dark green part since it is too woody to eat.
+Also, remove the root base.
 Cut off the tops right at the end of the light green part where the rings are still fairly tight together.
 Next, slice lengthwise to fan out the layers.
 Spread open the layers under running water and rinse well.
 Chop up the leaks into 1 inch sections and toss into the soup pot.

 Leek & Potato Soup